Policies and Procedures

 Withdrawals and Refunds

 Withdrawal from the Preparatory Center must be made in writing to the director.
 Notifying the teacher is not considered notification of withdrawal.
 Absences do not constitute withdrawal from the class or lesson.
 The date on which the written withdrawal is received determines the amount charged.
-Only the registration fee is charged in the event of withdrawal prior to the first day of class or lesson.
-You may withdraw before the sixth class or lesson and your tuition will be pro-rated.
+Only the registration fee is charged in the event of withdrawal prior to the first day of class.
+In the fall, you may withdraw before the sixth class or lesson and your tuition will be pro-rated.
 After that point, you are responsible for the full annual tuition.
 Withdrawal in the spring semester must be made before the fourth class or lesson.
 After that point, you are responsible for the full spring tuition.
 Withdrawal in the summer semester must be made before the third class or lesson.
 After that point, you are responsible for the full summer tuition.

 By signing the contract/registration form, parents or students agree to the use of audio recordings, video recordings and photographs of Prep Center students for archival and promotional purposes, waiving any rights or objections for such use, unless written notice is given to the director that such use may not be made.